Spearfish Canyon

 Spearfish Canyon is a deep but narrow gorge carved by Spearfish Creek located in Lawrence County, South Dakota, U.S., just south of Spearfish.
 The canyon is located within the Black Hills, located on the northern edge of the Black Hills National Forest.
 The Spearfish Canyon Scenic Byway travels through the Canyon from Spearfish to Cheyenne Crossing along U.S. Route 14A.
 The highway follows an old railroad grade that was abandoned after massive flooding in 1933.

 Natural history

 Approximately 600 million years ago in the Precambrian, the area was covered by a sea.
 As waters subsided and land masses began to appear 60 to 30 million years ago (between the Paleocene and Oligocene epochs), drainages such as Spearfish Canyon formed as softer rock was eroded away.
-Today, a National Scenic Byway, U.S. Highway 14A, winds through the canyon.
-This area is truly a crossroads, and trees and plants from Rocky Mountains, eastern woodlands, northern forests, and the Great Plains areas can be found here.
+Today, a National Scenic Byway, U.S. Route 14A, winds through the canyon.
+This area is truly a crossroads, as trees and plants from the Rocky Mountains, eastern woodlands, northern forests, and the Great Plains areas can be found here.